arnold-c/CSDNoise/manuscript/manuscript.typ

 All simulations and analysis was completed in Julia version 1.10.5 @bezansonJuliaFreshApproach2017, with all code stored at #link("https://github.com/arnold-c/CSDNoise").

 == Computing & Evaluating EWS
-Each set of null and emergent time series are aggregated by month, before computing the EWS (see supplement for weekly and bi-weekly aggregation results).
-Numerical estimates of the EWS metrics were then calculated on the aggregated time series, de-trended using backwards-facing moving averages with bandwidth $b = 52$ weeks.
+Each set of null and emergent time series are aggregated by month and numerical estimates of the EWS metrics were then calculated on the aggregated time series, de-trended using backwards-facing moving averages with bandwidth $b = 52$ weeks (see supplement for weekly and bi-weekly aggregation results).
-For example, the EWS metric mean is given by the expectation:
+For example, the EWS metric, the mean, is given by the expectation:

 $$$
-hat(mu)_t &= sum_(s = t-(b-1) delta)^(s = t) X_s / b
+hat(mu)_t &= sum_(s = t-b delta)^(s = t) X_s / b
 $$$

-where $X_t$ represents the aggregated incidence, and $delta = 1$ time step (in the simulation results presented, 1 month).
+where $X_s$ represents the aggregated incidence at time point (month) $s$, and $delta = 1$ time step (in the simulation results presented, 1 month).
 At the beginning of the time series when $t < b$, $b$ is set equal to $t$.

+In this paper we evaluate the performance of the following EWS metrics: the mean, variance, coefficient of variation, index of dispersion, skewness, kurtosis, autocovariance, and autocorrelation at lag-1, as they have been some evidence in the literature that they are correlated or predictive of disease emergence @brettAnticipatingEpidemicTransitions2018 @drakeStatisticsEpidemicTransitions2019 @southallEarlyWarningSignals2021 @southallEarlyWarningSignals2021 @brettDetectingCriticalSlowing2020, or commonly evaluated in critical slowing down literature at large.
-Many of the EWS metrics rely on the prior computation of others e.g., the variance requires the calculation of the mean, so are computed in an iterative pattern.
+Many of the EWS metrics rely on the prior computation of others e.g., the variance requires the calculation of the detrended mean, so are computed in an iterative pattern.
-The full list of EWS metrics and formulas can be found in @tbl-ews-formulas
+The full list of numerical formulas for each EWS metric can be found in @tbl-ews-formulas.

 #let table_math(content) = table.cell(text(size: 16pt, content))